 (2) On some occasions, we make use of external service providers in order to process your data.
 These providers have been carefully chosen by us and appointed in writing.
 They are bound to our instruction and are regularly monitored by us.
 The service providers will not send this data to third parties.
 Where these service providers have offices in the USA, we will inform you of this as well as of their specific functions.
 This data processing also occurs in accordance with current law.

-(1) This website uses Google Analytics, a web analysis service provided by Google Inc. ("Google").
-Google Analytics uses so-called “cookies”, which are text files placed on your computer to enable your use of the website to be analysed.
-The information generated by the cookies regarding your use of this website will usually be transferred to a Google server in the USA and stored there.
-If IP anonymization is activated on this website, your IP address will be shortened by Google beforehand within the member states of the European Union or other signatories to the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be transferred to a Google server in the USA and truncated there.
-Google will use this information on behalf of the operator of this website to evaluate your use of the website, to compile reports on website activity and to provide other services to the website operator regarding website and internet use.
+(1) This website uses Google Analytics, a web analytics service provided by Google Inc. ("Google"), provided that you have given your express consent.
+Google Analytics uses so-called "cookies", text files that are stored on your computer and that enable an analysis of your use of the website.
+The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
+If IP anonymization is activated on this website, your IP address will be shortened beforehand by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+The full IP address will only be transmitted to a Google server in the USA and abbreviated there in exceptional cases.
+On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide the website operator with other services related to website activity and internet usage.

-(2) The IP address transferred by your browser within the scope of Google Analytics will not be aggregated with any other data held by Google.
+(2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other Google data.

-(3) You may prevent the storage of cookies by selecting the appropriate settings on your browser software; however, please note that if you do so, you may not be able to use all the functions of this Website to their full extent.
-You can also prevent collection of the data (including your IP address) generated by the cookies and related to your use of the website by Google as well as the processing of this data by Google by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+(3) You can prevent the storage of cookies by setting your browser software accordingly; however, we would like to point out that in this case you may not be able to use all functions of this website to their full extent.
+You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by Google by using the browser plug-in available under the following link.
+Download and install in: http://tools.google.com/dlpage/gaoptout?hl=de.